 During dental visits, your dentist may be able to fix or touch-up a previous dental bonding procedure if needed.
 This helps patients keep the results and benefits of dental bonding for the long run.
 New bonding material will be created and color-matched, and touch-ups or a new bonding procedure can be done as needed.

 After 10 years of dental bonding, you may need more extensive cosmetic dentistry work to help your smile look its very best.
-At this point, your dentist may recommend porcelain veneers or another type of treatment.
+At this point, your dentist may recommend porcelain veneers or another type of treatment, but is important to keep in mind veneers are more expensive than bonding.

 During your dental visit, your treatment options can be discussed in more detail.
 We will be more than happy to consider your many options for cosmetic treatment.